risooonho/Tanks-1/README.md

 **How to play**:

 On Windows, open the executable (should be in the same place as the .pck).
-An error will occur: click on one of the buttons.
+An error will occur: click on one of the "Open folder" buttons.
 In the Maps folder, install your Map.pck files.
 In the parent/Tanks folder, install BaseTank.pck and other Tank.pck files.